Function Of The Stage Clips On A Microscope

 • Standard Clips: These are the most common type, featuring two spring-loaded metal arms that grip the slide directly.
 They are simple, effective, and suitable for most general microscopy applications.

 • Heavy-Duty Clips: These are designed for thicker or heavier specimens that require increased clamping force.
-They are often constructed from more robust materials and feature a more powerful spring mechanism.
+They are often constructed from more reliable materials and feature a more powerful spring mechanism.

 • Clips with Protective Coating: Some clips incorporate a rubberized or plastic coating on their arms to prevent scratches on the specimen slides or prevent damaging delicate samples.
 This is particularly beneficial when working with valuable or easily damaged specimens.